bangingheads/UserSpiceEmbed/README.md

 This allows you to dynamically set your meta title and/or description dynamically based on the title of the page.

+## Troubleshooting

+This plugin requires write permissions to the usersc/includes folder.
+Please make sure it can edit the usersc/includes/head_tags.php as well as create a backup of the file.
+You can manually update fields in this file to match the one in files/head_tags.php of the plugin if you would like instead.

 ## Questions

 Any issues?
 Feel free to open an issue on Github or make a Pull Request.